-Journey Home is the strategy to address homelessness in our community with a focus on ensuring everyone has a place to call home.
-The long-term goal is to ensure a coordinated and easy to access system of care for those in Kelowna who have lost, or are at risk of losing their home.
+The Journey Home Strategy is a 5-year plan to address homelessness in our community with a focus on ensuring everyone has a place to call home.
+The goal is to ensure a coordinated and easy to access system of care for those in Kelowna who have lost, or are at risk of losing their home.

 Watch the full video series on YouTube.